miklt/Sharif-Judge/v1.4/add_assignment.md

 Classes
 ------------

 Select classes that are doing the assignment.
-Only the students of these classes are able to submit.
+Only students of these classes are able to submit.
 If "Select All Students" is checked, all users, even if not in a class, will be able to submit.

 Tests
 -----